ljubenanacheva/Wordpress-Workshop/README.md

-# Wordpress-Workshop
+# wordpress-workshop
- Softuni Wordpress fore Developers Course Workshop
+Wordpress workshop from Softuni